3vincent/secure-empty-osx-trash-hdd/README.md

 In OS X 10.11 El Capitan Apple has removed the option to securely empty the trash.
 This script can do this for you – as long as you have a HDD (Hard Disk Drive).
-Solid State Drives are not supported by this, and it is useless to run this script on an SSD.
+Solid State Drives are not supported by this, and it is useless to run this script on a SSD.

 This comes with no warranty.